danara88/RegisterFormAngular-Deployed/README.md

 ## What I learn in this project :question:
 When I was developing this react form, I learn how to use **Angular Rect Forms** in order to make validations in real time; It was a little beat complicated but finally I could implement this functionality.

-https://github.com/danara88/RegisterFormAngular-Code
+## Project source code :star:
+In this link you can download and look the source code of the project https://github.com/danara88/RegisterFormAngular-Code